 Recorded: July 21, 2022

 Administrators managing both fee-for-service and value based payment contracts must maximize revenue and minimize risk in coding for services performed in their practices.
-Administrators—who aren’t coders—can accomplish this through by knowing where to find definitive answers and how to assess citations and conflicting information that is presented.
-This webinar will provide a framework for administrators when they are called about to mediate coding disagreements within their practices.
+This webinar will provide a framework for administrators when they are called on to mediate coding disagreements within their practices.

 CPT® Coding for Obstetrical and Gynecological Procedures | Webinar